chai-weijian/group-wallet.rest-api/README.md

 This [Spring boot](https://spring.io/) project serve as an REST API layer of _Group Wallet_ project.

+Over the past few years I have been trying to learn and design some principles that are flexible to be used to different projects.

+One day I stumbled upon [API Improvement Plans](https://google.aip.dev/) and found it fits really well with what I learnt by trial and error, and offer a lot of suggestions that I haven't thought of.
+So I start adopting it to my project.

-It simply forward HTTP requests to other microservices using gRPC.
+This layer simply forward HTTP requests to other microservices using gRPC.

 ## Project Status - work in progress